Public opinion in the United States on the invasion of Iraq: Invasion of Iraq

 Although pro-war sentiments were very high after 9/11, public opinion stabilized soon after, and slightly in favor of the war.
 According to a Gallup poll conducted from August 2002 through early March 2003, the number of Americans who favored the war in Iraq fell to between 52 percent to 59 percent, while those who opposed it fluctuated between 35 percent and 43 percent.

 Days before the March 20 invasion, a USA Today/CNN/Gallup Poll found support for the war was related to UN approval.
 Nearly six in 10 said they were ready for such an invasion "in the next week or two."
 But that support dropped off if the U.N. backing was not first obtained.
 If the United Nations Security Council were to reject a resolution paving the way for military action, 54% of Americans favored a U.S. invasion.
 And if the Bush administration did not seek a final Security Council vote, support for a war dropped to 47%.

 An ABC News/Washington Post poll taken after the beginning of the war showed a 62% support for the war, lower than the 79% in favor at the beginning of the Persian Gulf War.

 However, when the US invaded Iraq in Operation Iraqi Freedom, public support for the conflict rose once again.
 According to a Gallup poll, support for the war was up to 72 percent on March 22–23.
 Out of those 72 percent, 59 percent reported supporting the war strongly; and although allied commanders said they had not yet found evidence of weapons of mass destruction days after the initial invasion, 9 out of 10 Americans believed it was "at least somewhat likely" that the United States would find evidence of these weapons.

 President George W. Bush's approval rating also jumped at the beginning of the war, going up 13 percentage points at the start of this conflict (Smith and Lindsay).

-May 2003
+May 2003 – November 2004

-A Gallup poll made on behalf of CNN and USA Today concluded that 79% of Americans thought the Iraq War was justified, with or without conclusive evidence of illegal weapons.
-19% thought weapons were needed to justify the war.
+A Gallup poll made on behalf of CNN and USA Today concluded that 79% of Americans thought the Iraq War was justified, no matter the lack of conclusive evidence of illegal weapons, and 72% still supported the war even if no illegal weapons are found; only 19% believed the weapons must be found for the war to be justified.